 “Okay, Mom, come in front, Mom.
 And Kevin, back up a half a step and turn towards your sister.”

-It’s the first Sunday afternoon of 2020, overcast and frigid, and Rodrigo Moreno bobs and weaves around the front lawn of this semi-detached public housing unit, trying to get a portrait of multiple generations of Wades bundled up in their winter coats.
+It’s the first Sunday afternoon of 2020, overcast and frigid, and Rodrigo Moreno bobs and weaves around the front lawn of this semi-detached public housing unit, trying to get a portrait of this multi-generational family bundled up in their winter coats.
 He directs the Jamaican-Canadian family’s movements in a way that’s warm yet firm, and they follow—trusting him to capture their essence, this moment in time.

 “I have good memories with you all, I’ve followed you around for a while,” he says, crouching before the smiling family, who laugh together as the camera shutter clicks.
 “I’ve got some good pictures of you, man, you have to see.”